Moulberry/AxiomDocumentation/src/tools/painting/noisepainter.md

 - **Lacunarity:** This influences the ‘frequency’ of each octave.
 A higher value increases the frequency, leading to smaller features in the noise pattern.
 - **Gain:** This controls the amplitude of each octave.
 A higher value will increase the influence of each successive octave.
 A lower value will make effect of the octavation more subtle.
 - **Seed:** The seed value is used to initialize the noise generation algorithm, providing a starting point.
 Different seeds produce different noise patterns, but the same seed will always produce the same pattern.
 Keeping the same seed is useful for when you want to continue a pattern rather than starting a new one.
+- **Jitter:** This value controls how uniform the cellular noise appears by limiting how much the seed points can move off their starting grid arrangement.<br>
+A value of 0.0 will return a perfectly uniform grid pattern, 1.0 returns a minimally uniform pattern.<br>
+Applicable only to the cellular noise types **Voronoi Edges**, **Worley**, and **Metaballs**.

 ### Simplex